wp-plugins/wptouch/readme.txt

 Note: The native support for the free version of WPtouch found in WP Super Cache (under the “Plugins” tab) must be disabled to prevent conflicts in WPtouch.

 1. In the Advanced tab of the WP Super Cache settings select “Mobile Device Support”* and click “Update Status”.
 2. Still in the Advanced tab, scroll down to the “Rejected User Agents” area.
-Paste the entire list of mobile user agents found in our list of “User agent list for configuring cache plugins” into the field and click “Save UA Strings”.
+Paste the entire list of mobile user agents found below into the field and click “Save UA Strings”.
 3. If you have added support for additional mobile devices in WPtouch’s Compatibility > Custom User Agents field, you must also include those user agents in the “Rejected User Agents” area in WP Super Cache.
 4. In the “Contents” tab, click “Delete Cache” and “Delete Expired” to delete pages that were likely cached before adding the new list of rejected user agents.
 5. Ensure that WP Super Cache is selected in the plugins list in the Compatibility section of the WPtouch admin panel.